Azurblau/AzBot/README.md

 ##### Things I won't like:
 - Selling AzBot or its derivatives (I don't plan to sell it either).

+# Prerequisites
+- Zombie Survival gamemode
+- Multiplayer (bots use player slots, local server is sufficient)
+- ULX (navmesh editor, !botmod and !human commands)
+- NavMeshes (see "How to create navmeshes" below)

 # How to create navmeshes:
 - Use the console command "azbot editmesh \<your name\>" to enter the editor.
   - Use IN_RELOAD to cycle through the edit modes: